JaynewDee/forkbomb_experiment/README.md

 ### Docker
 #### Run a container in an interactive bash shell
+This is handy for troubleshooting errors with execution of the copied code
 > `docker run -it --entrypoint="bash" <image_name>`

 #### Build docker image from Dockerfile
 > `docker build -t <image_name> -f Dockerfile .`

+#### Examine stdout of a container
+This is handy for confirming that the docker container failed as a result of the code itself and not something else such as a failure to execute.
+Uncomment the `remove_container(container_id)` line in `run.py` to keep the container alive after testing so that the container's id can be used to check the logs.
+> `docker logs <container_id>`